SamJoan/droopescan/README.md

 on GitHub.

 To run tests, some dependencies must be installed.
-Running the following commands will result in them being installed and the tests being ran:
+Running the following commands (in addition to the regular installation process) will result in them being installed and the tests being ran:

 <pre>
     apt-get install python-dev libxslt1-dev libxml2-dev python3 zlib1g-dev python3-pip python3-dev